containers/podman-desktop/website/docs/onboarding/containers/installing-podman-with-openshift-local-on-windows.md

 ---
-sidebar_position: 12
+sidebar_position: 11
 title: Installing Podman with OpenShift Local
 description: OpenShift Local can assist you to install Podman on Windows.
 tags: [openshift-local, podman, installing, windows]
 keywords: [podman desktop, containers, podman, installing, installation, windows]
 ---

-# Installing the Podman Preset with OpenShift Local
+# Installing the Podman Preset with OpenShift Local on Windows

 On Windows, running the Podman container engine requires running a Linux distribution on a virtual machine.

-Consider installing the Podman Preset in OpenShift Local rather than [installing Podman with Podman Desktop](installing-podman-with-podman-desktop) when you require one of following:
+Consider installing the Podman Preset in OpenShift Local rather than [installing Podman with Podman Desktop](/docs/onboarding/containers/installing-podman-with-podman-desktop-on-windows) when you require one of following:

 - No WSL 2
 - Full control on the HyperV virtual machine